130 to 400 AT: The Interplanetary Age

 230 - Bubblehabs on Venus are built on a small scale

-231 - In the aftermath of Martian Independence, the colonies on the Galilean moons of Jupiter form the Jovian League.
-At about the same time the colony on Titan became important to the Belt as a source of nitrogen, and the first experiments using Geoflex Computing occur on Enceladus.
+231 - The colony on Titan became important to the Belt as a source of nitrogen, and the first experiments using Geoflex Computing occur on Enceladus.

 234 - Several distinct breeds of 'Mut are in existence, the most common being a long-legged, short-haired variety.

-237 - A fourth space elevator the 'Ascension' was extended to the West Coast of Equador to accommodate the ever increasing flow of trade on and population on and off the Earth.
+237 - A fourth space elevator the 'Ascension' is extended to the West Coast of Ecuador to accommodate the ever increasing flow of trade on and population on and off the Earth.

 early 240's - Hal championship nomic.